developer-mp/encrypt_aes/README.md

-# Encryption / Decryption of text files using AES algorithm
+# Encryption / Decryption of files using AES algorithm

-This is a console app that encrypts and decrypts text files using the AES-128 encryption algorithm in Cipher Block Chaining (CBC) mode.
+This is a console app that encrypts and decrypts files using the AES-128 encryption algorithm in Cipher Block Chaining (CBC) mode.

 ## Features